TomatorCZ/Bachelor_thesis/README.md

 Purpose of this scenario is to provide a simple and fast way, how to write a part of Blazor application in PHP.

 Demo will use PHP library (gd2 graphics) to process an image, which will be uploaded by client.

+To Solve:

+- Parameters in URL.

 ### Scenario 2